bhTushar/Material_UI_Progress/README.md

 ![img.png](resources/UsageIC.gif)

 ## Compatibility
-Supports OpenHarmony API version 8
+Supports OpenHarmony API version 8 and above

 ## Code Contribution
 If you find any problems during usage, you can raise an [Issue](https://github.com/Applib-OpenHarmony/MaterialProgress/issues).